luloxi/PunkSociety/README.md

 ## Posts

 - **Media Player**: Posts with audio or video can be played without leaving the platoform.
 Users can control media playback from mobile notifications.
-- **Royalties**: Users (and first minters) automatically receive a share of royalties on every resale, providing a continuous stream of income.
 - **Incentivized Gasless Minting**: Users can mint their NFTs without paying upfront gas fees.
-Instead, the first minter covers the minting cost and earns a share of sales and royalties on future resales.
+Instead, the first minter covers the minting cost and earns a share of sales.

 ## Social

 - Create posts galleries, follow and message other users, like posts, comment on them, share them, and receive notifications on activity.
 - Customize profile colors and appearance
-- **Dashboards**: Measure engagement (views, likes, shares) and revenue with insights into sales and royalty earnings.
+- **Dashboards**: Measure engagement (views, likes, shares) and revenue with insights into sales.

 ## Marketplace